AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 *Requests*

-When a user attempts to copy a request, the [!UICONTROL copy request] button does not work if the user does not have View access to the queue topic.
+When a user attempts to copy a request, the [!UICONTROL Copy Request] button does not work if the user does not have View access to the queue topic.

 +++